 So, let’s talk about Bones.
 Let me open by saying I no longer watch Bones, but I waited far too long to quit watching it.

-This is a show I started watching because of David Boreanaz, who played Angel on Buffy the Vampire Slayer and Angel.
-He is by no surprise, the best character on the show.
-That’s not saying much however, since his character Booth is simply the classic, square-jawed hero-type.
+This is a show I started watching because of David Boreanaz, who starred in Buffy the Vampire Slayer and Angel.
+He is no surprise, the best character on the show.
+That’s not saying much however since his character Booth is simply the classic, square-jawed hero type.
 An ex-military sniper turned FBI Agent with a heart of gold – you know, the everyman.
 I do give credit though, Booth is a likable enough character.
-On the show he is teamed up with a crime novelist/world’s foremost expert on Forensic Anthropology.
+On the show, he is teamed up with a crime novelist/world’s foremost expert on Forensic Anthropology.
 They catch criminals by looking at the bones of the victims.
 It’s really zany.

 The Anthropologist – Dr. Temperance Brennan, who Booth refers to simply as “Bones” – is the titular character.
 This gives the show title two meanings, it’s both her names AND what they study.
 Super-clever Fox.
 Now, Dr. Bones, unlike Booth, is more annoying than likable, sorta like Johnny Depp’s take on Willy Wonka.
 But it is her relationship with Agent Booth that made the show work – when it worked.

 The secondary characters are as unrealistic and forgettable as I’ve seen on television.
-For instance, Angela is supposed to be some sort of exotic sex-pot, but comes off a nothing more than a hyper-PC hippie who, while attractive, is nowhere near the goddess they play her off to be.
-Her character’s “skill” on the show is almost as ridiculous as the shows premise itself.
+For instance, Angela is supposed to be some sort of exotic sexpot but comes off a nothing more than a hyper-PC hippie.
+Her character’s “skill” on the show is almost as ridiculous as the show’s premise itself.
 Just look at the official character bio:

 Bohemian and expressive Angela ‘Pearly Gates’ Montenegro is the Jeffersonian’s resident forensic artist.
 She considers herself first and foremost an artist, and works in Brennan’s team creating facial reconstructions.
 She also invented the Angelator – a holographic device used to create 3D images of the people being reconstructed, as well as allowing replays of various scenarios of how the bones ended up in the lab.
 Although her actual qualifications are uncertain, it appears she had a minor in Psychology.
 She is adept at computer programming and uses intuition in equal measure to her artistic computer skills.